 In Japan, we implement a curriculum to educate new employees during orientation and organize seminars for middle managers to deepen their understanding of NGP2022 and environmental issues surrounding the auto industry.
 We also hold "town hall" meetings to promote dialogue between executives and employees.
 Employees can stay up to date on our latest environmental initiatives through features in the intranet, internal newsletters and in-house video broadcasts.
-In addition, all employees receive an Environmental Policy Card with a pledge to pursue personal environmental activities, which they carry at all times.

 Overseas, we share information and provide education to employees through the intranet, videos, events and various other communication approaches suited to each region.